StackVista/stackstate-docs/use/concepts/components.md

 ![](/.gitbook/assets/021_topology_elements.png)

-## Component Details pane
+## Detailed component information

-When a component is selected by clicking on it, the **Component Details** pane is shown on the right-hand side of the screen.
-This panel displays detailed information about the component:
+When a component is selected by clicking on it, detailed information about the component is shown in the right panel:

 * Metadata, such as the component name, type and any labels.
 * [Run state](/use/concepts/components.md#run-state)